-1. Fuel mixture too rich
+1. Fuel mixture way too rich

 There could be several sensors or other problems causing the fuel mixture to get too rich.
-Read the trouble codes with an OBD2 scanner to see if there are any stored trouble codes which could indicate where you should start your troubleshooting.
+Read the trouble codes with an OBD2 scanner to see if any stored trouble codes could indicate where you should start your troubleshooting.

 2. You only drive for short distances